ladrl/Domain/Domain.rst

 Glossary
 --------

-Template  ->
+Template :
+  .. todo:: find a good definition, as it is used in the description of the solution

-Section   ->
+Section :
+  .. todo:: find a good definition, as it is used in the description of the solution

-Rule      ->
+Rule :
+  .. todo:: find a good definition, as it is used in the description of the solution

-Relation  ->
+Relation :
+  .. todo:: find a good definition, as it is used in the description of the solution

+Term :
-Term      -> A name for a concept or a criteria
+  A name for a concept or a criteria

+Domain :
-Domain    -> A name for the concepts an criteria making a sub-problem separate from the other sub-problems Context   -> The description of conceptual environment a domain lives in Glossary  ->
+  A name for the concepts an criteria making a sub-problem separate from the other sub-problems

+Context :
+  The description of conceptual environment a domain lives in

+Glossary :
+  A list of definition of terms.
+The definition creates a new term based on already known terms

-Semantics ->
+Semantics :
+  A list of rules the terms of the glossary follow.
+These rules allow reasoning using the glossary to come to conclusions phrasable in terms from the glassary.

 Semantics
 ---------

+.. todo:: State the consequences of the rules from the `Meta <Meta.rst>`__ document